Myers-Briggs vs Spiritual Gifts: What's the Difference?

 How to Use Both Wisely

-Both together for: A more complete self-portrait — your cognitive style AND your spiritual function
+- Both together for a richer self-portrait — your cognitive style and your spiritual function.

 The Comparison Set

-If you are exploring different assessment tools, here is how they all relate:
+If you're exploring different assessment tools, here is how they relate:

-- StrengthsFinder tells you what you are good at → StrengthsFinder vs Calling Test
+- StrengthsFinder tells you what you're naturally good at — StrengthsFinder vs Calling Test.

 A Prayer for Integration